Sk70249/Book-Library/README.md

  ## How to use -
  ### 1. Clone the repository to clone:-

-a) Clone the repository using HTTPS, under "Clone with HTTPS", click .
-To clone the repository using an SSH key, including a certificate issued by your organization's SSH certificate authority, click Use    SSH, then click .
+a) Clone the repository using HTTPS, under "Clone with HTTPS", click.
+To clone the repository using an SSH key, including a certificate issued by your organization's SSH certificate authority,click Use SSH, then click .

 b) Clone URL button.